シードプロッド最新ニュース

 With that in mind, go ahead and follow the steps below to set up conversion tracking for your WooCommerce site and eCommerce business.

-Step 1: Install MonsterInsights Plugin
+Step 1: Install MonsterInsights to Track WooCommerce Conversions

 The first step is to click the Add New button from your WordPress dashboard and install the MonsterInsights plugin, then connect MonsterInsights to Google Analytics.
 That ensures your website and Google Analytics are communicating with each other.